top of page

 Going single file

-In order to let cars pass on narrower roads, or to ride along main roads the call ‘single file’ will go up from a ride leader.
+In order to let cars pass on narrower roads, or to ride along main roads the call ‘single file’ will be made from the ride leader.
 The rider on the right (closer to the centre of the road) should move smoothly behind the rider on the left.
 The riders toward the rear of the group on the left hand side will need to slow to allow the extra space required.

 Rotating riders on the front of the group